sigcsets/sigcse_website/about/profile.md

 #### Mission Statement

 The scope of SIGCSE is to provide a global forum for educators to discuss research and practice related to the learning, and teaching of computing, the development, implementation, and evaluation of computing programs, curricula, and courses at all education levels, as well as broad participation, educational technology, instructional spaces, and other elements of teaching and pedagogy related to computing.

 #### Demographics

 Computer Science Educators

-#### Membership (as of June 2017)
+#### Membershipas of June 2017)

-A total of 2,716 members representing over 60 countries.
+As of February 2022, SIGCSE has a total of 2,741 members representing over 60 countries.

 #### Awards